- School Life

 Andrew Stibbard, CPA, CA, is the Regional Managing Partner for MNP in Winnipeg, leading our city’s largest professional services firm.
 Andrew delivers business advisory services to public, private and not-for-profit organizations that work in ever-changing sectors and environments.
 Andrew has personally assisted clients in a wide range of industries, including financial services, sports and media, agriculture, manufacturing and distribution, real estate, the not-for-profit sector and government.
 Andrew is a Chartered Professional Accountant (CPA, CA), and holds a Master of Accountancy from the University of Manitoba.
 He has successfully completed the Canadian Securities Course and the Canadian Institute of Chartered Accountants’ Brokers and Dealers course.
 Andrew currently serves on the Board of Directors of the Health Sciences Centre Foundation, is Vice-Chair of The Associates, Asper School of Business, is a member of the YES!
 Winnipeg Investor Council and is Chair of the Blue Ribbon Committee for the Ducks Unlimited Ministers Dinner.
 In his spare time, Andrew enjoys spending time at Victoria Beach with his wife Stephanie and children Alex, Sydney, and Luke.
 Andrew is a proud hockey dad to all three kids, and can be found in the stands at hockey rinks across the city from October to April.
 He is also a proud Winnipeg Jets and Blue Bombers supporter.

-An active volunteer, Tanya has experience on both community and corporate boards.
+As an active volunteer, Tanya has experience serving on both community and corporate boards.
 Tanya is currently active with the Boards of Epic Opportunities Inc., and the First Unitarian Universalist Church of Winnipeg.
-Tanya and Peter have three sons, two are graduates of St. Paul’s, Quinn Robertson-Stovel (12) , Dane Robertson-Stovel (17) and Logan who is currently in Grade 10.
-A member of the SPHS Board since 2016, she is a member of the HR Committee and was a member of the successful President Search Committee.
+Tanya and Peter have three sons, two are graduates of St. Paul’s, Quinn Robertson-Stovel (12), Dane Robertson-Stovel (17) and Logan who is currently in Grade 11.
+A member of the St. Paul's High School Board of Directors since 2016, she is a member of the HR Committee and was a member of the successful President Search Committee.
 A corporate commercial lawyer with Manitoba Justice, Tanya is currently on secondment as CAO and Internal Legal Council to the Economic Review of Bipole III and Keeyask Commission.

 Chief Financial Officer for the Bison Group and has been with Bison Transport since February 2011.
 He is responsible for the development of a strategic framework including acquisitions, leading transaction activities (assessment, negotiation, structure, due diligence and integration planning), development of finance policy, structuring of arrangements (sourcing capital to fund growth) and leading key internal initiatives including benchmarking and business unit reviews.
 Damiano has enjoyed a lengthy career as an accountant and, before moving to Bison, he was the VP of Corporate Development at Richardson Financial Group.
 Damiano is a member of the Canadian Institute of Chartered Business Valuators and the Manitoba Institute of Chartered Accountants, as well as various business groups in Winnipeg.
 In his spare time he loves spending time with his wife Vanessa and his two children, Michael and Megan.
 Damiano and his family enjoy camping and a playing variety of sports.
 He regularly attends and volunteers for his kids swimming, soccer and hockey activities.
 Damiano also is actively involved with community and school boards.